Netherlands

 During the first year of illness, many employment contracts stipulate employer payment of 70% or 100% of full salary (amount may be capped).
 In the second year, 70% of the employee's salary (capped amount) applies.

-Employment terminations must comply with specific regulations and involve consideration of the employee's home country laws.
-The separation process is managed by the employer in coordination with key stakeholders, potentially including administrative fees and recommended procedures for specific termination scenarios.
+Furthermore, the separation process is managed in coordination with key stakeholders, including administrative requirements and recommended procedures for each specific termination scenario.

-Employers may only terminate employment contracts with valid justification combined with the absence of suitable alternative positions within the organization.
-Valid grounds specified in legislation include:
+Employers may only terminate employment contracts with valid justification.
+In addition, there must be an absence of suitable alternative positions within the organisation.
+Valid grounds specified in Dutch legislation include:

 • Economic redundancy circumstances